|Lesson 4|| The Control File |

 Data Control Files

 Every Oracle database has a control file.
-A control file contains entries that specify the

-physical structure of the database.
 For example, it contains the following information:

 - Database name